Unipotent Factorization of Vector Bundle Automorphisms: Homotopies and uniform homotopies

 \subsection{Existence of uniform homotopies}

-From now on we will assume that $X$ is a smooth manifold of dimension $d<\infty$ and that $Y$ has the homotopy type of a CW-complex of finite type.
-The main theorem of this section is the following theorem:
+From now on we will assume that $X$ is a CW-complex of dimension $d<\infty$ and that $Y$ has the homotopy type of a CW-complex of finite type.
+The main theorem of this section is the following theorem: \begin{theorem} Let $X$ be a locally finite CW-complex of finite dimension, and $W\rightarrow X$ be a fiber bundle over $X$ with compact structure group and fiber $Y$.
+Assume also that $Y$ has the the homotopy type of a CW-complex of finite type and that $\pi_1(Y)$ is finite.
+Furthermore, let $h:X\times I\rightarrow W$ be a homotopy of sections.
+Then there is a uniform homotopy of sections $\tilde h:X\times I\rightarrow W$ such that $\tilde h(\cdot,0)=h(\cdot,0)$ and $\tilde h(\cdot,1)=h(\cdot,1)$. \end{theorem}